torstendngh/funddapp/README.md

 - React doesn't reset scroll on new route load
 - User sometimes disconnects randomly
 - User can't connect sometimes (might just be the dev environment)
-- Metamask shows failure when project is made even though it was successfull

 ## 🖋️ Authors